Dreamland (Robert Plant album)

-Dreamland is the seventh solo studio album by English musician Robert Plant and the first album with his backing band Strange Sensation.
+Dreamland is the seventh solo studio album by English musician Robert Plant.
 It was released on July 16, 2002.
 It is a mixture of blues rock, folk rock, hard rock, and psychedelic rock.

 Overview

 Many of the songs are cover versions, mainly blues, but also some rock.
 It was nominated for two Grammys in 2002 — Best Rock Album and Best Male Rock Vocal Performance for "Darkness, Darkness."